LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/WebTag/Events/events.md

 These tag events provide transparency into the lifecycle flows of engagements, embeddeded chat windows, and cobrowse sessions, among others.

-Below you can find a list of events published on a web page by the LiveEngage Tag, each organized under an `appName` and given an `eventName`.
+Below you can find a list of events published on a web page by the Web Tag, each organized under an `appName` and given an `eventName`.

 [See here to learn how to bind to events](le-tag-events-event-binding.html)